Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

 and $\frac{\partial B}{\partial \theta_k}$ are lower triangular and $\frac{\partial D}{\partial \theta_k}$ diagonal matrices with non-zero entries given by

 for $1< k\leq q$, and for $k=1$, the non-zero entries of $\frac{\partial B}{\partial \theta_k}$ and $\frac{\partial D}{\partial \theta_k}$ are

 \end{proposition} A proof can be found in Appendix \ref{proofs}.
-Further, the Fisher information for the Vecchia approximation in \eqref{vecchia_approx} can be calculated using the following result. \begin{proposition} The Fisher information for the Vecchia approximation matrix in \eqref{vecchia_approx} has entries
+As indicated above, the computational costs for calculating the gradient are $O(nm_v^3)$.
+The Fisher information for the Vecchia approximation in \eqref{vecchia_approx} can be calculated using the following result. \begin{proposition} The Fisher information for the Vecchia approximation matrix in \eqref{vecchia_approx} has entries

 where $\frac{\partial B}{\partial \theta_k}$ and $\frac{\partial D}{\partial \theta_k}$ are lower triangular and diagonal matrices defined in Proposition \ref{GradVecchia}